 So far, life has been found wherever there's water.
 The Vick-Majors Aquatic Microbial Ecology and Biogeochemistry lab is interested in understanding how microbial life interacts with the environment wherever there's water, no matter its form or quantity.
+We particularly love interrogating this topic in places that are icy or cold.
 This pursuit has led to our work on Antarctic subglacial lakes, and on polar and temperate surface lakes, as well as our collaborative work studying lakes and glaciers of the Tibetan Plateau.
-It continues to lead us to explore the plentiful water found in our home in Michigan's Upper Peninsula and the Laurentian Great Lakes.
+It continues to inform current research in the lab and lead us to explore the plentiful water found in our home in Michigan's Upper Peninsula and the Laurentian Great Lakes, as well as explore microbial life in lakes in the Alaskan Arctic, and delve into the winter limnology of northern lakes in the U.S. and Canada as part of the Winter Limnology Network.
 It also informs our interests in deep ice-drilling, and in astrobiology and planetary protection.
-Click here to read about SALSA, the Antarctic subglacial lakes project we currently collaborate on.
+Click over to "About Us" to see what current grad students in the lab are interested in and working on.

 The diversity of microbial metabolisms means that understanding microbial interactions with the environment requires approaches that integrate environmental information (physical data, chemical data) with information on microbial diversity and activity.
 The Vick-Majors lab seeks to understand how physical and chemical changes to the environment impact microbial energetics and microbially-mediated processes in freshwater and cryosphere-related systems.